 In this explosive real estate market in North Texas, real estate syndication has become a popular way to acquire real estate.
-Below, we’ve enclosed a list of exposures and coverage(s) that a property syndicator needs to consider along with some options of how to arrange these.
+Below, we’ve enclosed a list of exposures and coverage(s) that a property syndicator should consider in order to minimize their exposure to risk.

-- Employee Dishonesty: This protects the property manager from theft by their own employees including cash or checks or money orders.
+Employee Dishonesty: This protects the property manager from theft by their own employees including cash, check, or money orders.

-- Business Auto coverage: This can include the vehicles owned by the management company, as well as insured the management company for employees using their own vehicles in the course of employment.
+Business Auto Coverage: This can include the vehicles owned by the management company, as well as insuring the management company for employees using their own vehicles during the course of employment.

-- Workers Compensation: This exposure can vary, some managers employee all the personnel while some managers put the local personnel under the direct employment of the property owner.
-Texas is one of the only states where workers compensation is optional.
+Workers Compensation: This exposure can vary.
+Some managers employee all their personnel while some managers put the local personnel under direct employment of the property owner.
+Interestingly enough, Texas is one of the only states where workers compensation is optional.

-- General Liability: Most generally liability coverage for a property will provide coverage for the property manager as well, but it also makes sense for the management company to have general liability coverage in the name to avoid any gaps.
+General Liability: Most general liability coverage for a property will provide coverage for the property manager as well, but it also makes sense for the management company to have general liability coverage in the name to avoid any gaps.
 Why depend on another company to insure your risk?

 Errors & Omissions: This is professional liability that will include coverage for discrimination.